mental harassment at workplace

 5. Human Resources Department

-Employees facing mental harassment should consider reaching out to their organization’s human resources (HR) department.
+Employees facing mental harassment should consider contacting their organization’s human resources (HR) department.
 HR professionals are trained to handle workplace issues, including complaints of harassment.
 They can provide guidance on the company’s policies and procedures, initiate internal investigations, and take appropriate actions to address the situation.

 6. Reporting Platforms and Whistleblower Protection

-Some workplaces have established reporting platforms or whistleblower mechanisms to address concerns related to harassment.
+Some workplaces have established reporting platforms or whistleblower mechanisms to address harassment-related concerns.
 These platforms allow individuals to report incidents anonymously and ensure confidentiality.

 By accessing these support options, individuals can find the guidance, validation, and assistance they need to cope with the impact of mental harassment and take appropriate actions to address the issue in their workplace.
-Also, individuals can learn habits that will make them mentally strong so that they can create a peaceful workplace for themselves.
+They can also learn habits that will make them mentally strong so that they can create a peaceful workplace for themselves.

 Laws and Regulations to Prevent Mental Harassment